ytlzq0228/W0CHP-PiStar-Dash/README.md

 The excellent country flag images are courtesy of [Hampus Joakim Borgos](https://github.com/hampusborgos/country-flags).

-Credit must also be given to to Kim Heinz Hübel, `DG9VH`, who arguably created the very first MMDVMHost dashboard, of which, spawned the entire Pi-Star concept.
+Credit must also be given to to Kim Heinz Hübel; `DG9VH`, and Hans-Juergen Barthen; `DL5DI`, both of whom arguably created the very first MMDVM and ircDDBGatweay dashboards (respectively); of which, spawned the entire Pi-Star concept.

 The very cool and welcome MMDVMhost log backup/restore and re-application on